ashrea06/Zeek-Suricata-Inline-TAP/README.md

 ```

 > [!NOTE]
-> ***Take notice of how we've added, the 192.168.2.0/24(unhash, without the #) , and this corresponds to our "HOME_NET" under Suricata which is our default "Network Address of eth0 : 192.168.2.0/24"***
+> ***Take note of how we've added, the 192.168.2.0/24(unhash, without the #) , and this corresponds to our "HOME_NET" under Suricata which is our default "Network Address of eth0 : 192.168.2.0/24"***

 >  ***Configuration of the `zeek node`***